 OSPF LSA Types Explained

-• LSA Type 8: External attribute LSA for BGP
+8 External attribute LSA for BGP N/A N/A (not used)

-For many people it helps to visualize things in order to understand and remember.
+For many students, visualizing helps them understand and remember.
 I like to visualize OSPF LSAs as jigsaw puzzle pieces.
-One jigsaw is nothing but all of them together give us the total picture…for OSPF this is the LSDB.
+One jigsaw means nothing, but all of them together give us the total picture…for OSPF, this is the LSDB.

 Here’s the first LSA Type:

 Each router within the area will flood a type 1 router LSA within the area.
-In this LSA you will find a list with all the directly connected links of this router.
+In this LSA, you will find a list of all the directly connected links of this router.
 How do we identify a link?

 • The IP prefix on an interface.